 Other industries that use A356 include: automotive, nuclear power, machinery, medical, and other commercial industries.

 A356 can be commonly found in engine parts, electronic controls housings, airframes, aircraft joints, blowers, jet engine impellers, and other applications requiring a high-strength, low-weight material that can withstand high temperatures and corrosive environments.

 The A356 aluminum alloy is heated to a predetermined temperature and naturally air-cooled to set the treatment correctly.
 The T5 process improves the hardness of A356 aluminum alloy to a Webster Hardness Scale of 8-12.

 T6 Heat Treatment Process

 The A356 aluminum alloy is heated to a predetermined temperature and instead of being air-cooled, the alloy is water-cooled to forge the steel and prep it for the next step in the process.
 The forged aluminum is then heated again at a lower temperature for a longer period, thereby completing the process once the alloy is cooled down again naturally.
 This double-step process produces A356 aluminum alloy at a Webster Hardness Scale of 12-15.

 Barron Industries Your A356 Aluminum Casting Foundry

-Barron Industries has produced quality A356 aluminum castings for the Defense & Aerospace industries since 1993.
-We have won numerous awards and certifications for their service and attention to detail.
-These awards and certifications include: Official Approval from both GE Aviation and Boeing, NADCAP accreditation for Penetrant Testing, Welding, and Digital Radiography, AS9100D, and Investment Casting Institute Awards for Best Defense and Aerospace Castings.
+Barron Industries has produced quality A356 aluminum castings for the aerospace and defense industries since 1983.
+We have won numerous awards and certifications for quality and service, including: Official Approval from GE Aviation and Boeing, NADCAP accreditation for Penetrant Testing, Welding, and Digital Radiography, AS9100D, and Investment Casting Institute Awards for Best Defense and Aerospace Castings.